 Contact an Attorney at Our Firm for Help Today

 A property lien lawyer at Copenhaver, Ellett & Derrico can provide you with valuable insight and experience to assist in any liens you are facing or may want to file.
-When you consult with our lawyers, we will address the issues surrounding your claim, and identify all of your legal options.
+When you consult with our lawyer, we will address the issues surrounding your claim, and identify all of your legal options.
 Whether you are a business owner or a contractor, subcontractor, or a material provider, we will work hard to protect your best interests.

 To schedule a free, initial evaluation of your case, contact us today at (540) 655-1854